 Rocketmakers developer Ben then showed the kids how to play our very own VR game where they competed in firing arrows at targets in a virtual space environment.

-We believe the best way to increase diversity in the tech sector is to get children involved from a young age, and we had a lot of fun teaching them coding skills on a Saturday morning.
+We believe the best way to increase diversity in the tech sector is to get children from all backgrounds involved from a young age, and we had a lot of fun teaching them coding skills on a Saturday morning.
 Can’t wait for next time!

 Young women’s work experience week

-Since the kids coding event, we’ve also run a work experience week for young women interested in tech, and we often have young people in to see the office and chat to us about the work we do and their own career ambitions.
+Since the kids coding event, we have also run a work experience week for young women interested in tech, and we often have young people in to see the office and chat to us about the work we do and their own career ambitions.

 During the work experience week we took the students - aged 15 to 17 - through the creation of an app from start to finish, giving them an insight into design, backend development, frontend development and product management along the way.